chhenni/questlog-strahd/Chacters.md

 - Kolyan Indirovich
     - Burgomaster (title?)
     - Signed the letter asking us to help Ireena Kolyana, we received from the stranger in Session01(while we still where on the sword coast)
+    - Send the letter that got us into this mess in the first place.
+Though we have good reason to belive that the letter is forged, probably by Strahd(who shares the handwriting)

+- Ismark the lesser
+    - Son of Kolyan

 ## Kolyana
 - Ireena Kolyana